PoT-O: Proof of Tensor Optimizations (TW-RPC-001)

 Key improvements include:

-Efficiency Gains: By constraining tasks to tiny tensors (≤64×64 f32), PoT-O achieves near-zero marginal energy overhead on commodity devices while producing outputs directly usable in federated/edge ML pipelines.
-Benchmarks from similar PoUW/PoUI systems (e.g., Chong et al., 2025) show ~97% energy reduction vs. classic PoW (0.6 kWh/worker vs. 3.51 kWh/miner), redirecting compute toward inference/training primitives rather than waste.
+- Efficiency Considerations: By constraining tasks to tiny tensors (≤64×64 f32), PoT-O targets low marginal energy overhead on commodity devices while producing outputs that can, in principle, be reused in federated/edge ML pipelines.
+Benchmarks from related PoUW/PoUI systems (e.g., Chong et al., 2025) report ~97% energy reductions vs. classic PoW (0.6 kWh/worker vs. 3.51 kWh/miner) under their respective assumptions; these numbers are indicative references rather than guarantees for PoT-O.

 PoT-O incorporates robust security and exchange primitives from day one, with extensibility for future threats.